Illinois Annual Report: Everything You Need to Know

 Illinois Corporation Annual Report Guidelines

 Up to six officers and six directors can be entered on the officer's list through the web form.
 One of these officers must file the Annual Report.
 The registered agent and/or registered office cannot be changed through a report filed online.
-If a corporation needs to change their registered agent or office, an officer must file a Statement of Change of Registered Agent or Registered Office on form BCA 5.10/5.20.
+If a corporation needs to change its registered agent or office, an officer must file a Statement of Change of Registered Agent or Registered Office on form BCA 5.10/5.20.
 Only corporations listed in good standing can make these changes.

 Penalty for Late Submission of Illinois Annual Report